 Heathman Tea Court

-A long-running Portland tradition, the Heathman Tea Court is the place to see and be seen.
-During the holidays, the room is even more exquisite than ever, decorated in all its seasonal finery.
+The Heathman Tea Court has a generations-old tradition of being a holiday destination.
+High tea is offered year-round, but during the holidays, the room is decorated in all its seasonal finery.
 The tea menu features a wide selection of teas, complemented by tea sandwiches and to-die-for pastries.
-Little ones will love the Peter Rabbit Tea, which offers “Ants on a Log,” snickerdoodles, German chocolate cupcakes and pb and honey sandwiches.
-Reservations required; $32 for adults; $14 for children
+Little ones are offered the Peter Rabbit Tea, which features “Ants on a Log,” snickerdoodles, German chocolate cupcakes and peanut butter-honey sandwiches.
+Reservations required; $32 for adults; $14 for children.

 1001 SW Broadway